 - Compare PI solutions vs conventional equipment in a holistic manner

-- Make decision on implementation
+- Make a decision on implementation

-The above steps require skilled process engineers to achieve best results.
+The above steps require skilled process engineers to achieve the best results.
 This work will require literature reviews, technology evaluations, generation of heat and material balances and process flow diagrams, and cost estimating.

 While a PI system requires more upfront effort than ‘off the shelf’ approaches, the long-term benefits in costs and efficiencies can more than offset this.

 Patrick C. Joyce, Ph.D.
 Senior Process Engineer at Process Engineering Associates